Mortgage Q&A: “How many mortgage quotes should I get?”

-I recommend checking as many sources as possible to see where mortgage rates are pricing.
+I recommend checking as many channels as possible to see where mortgage rates are currently pricing.

 Knowing which product you’re after will make your search a lot easier, though you can still narrow it down to a couple products and rate shop accordingly.

 Calls Banks, Mortgage Brokers, Credit Unions, Online Lenders, You Name It

 - There are plenty of options to gather mortgage quotes

 - Including your own bank, credit union, or competing banks

 - Along with independent mortgage brokers and mortgage bankers